-The department operates under the leadership of the Chief Diane Hobley-Burney, who is responsible for its overall direction.
-The philosophy of the department is to use a community – partnership approach to make the City of Fort Pierce a safer, better place to live and work.
-The department is committed to protecting the community we serve and pledges to exhibit that commitment fairly, impartially, professionally, within the laws of the State of Florida and the City of Fort Pierce.
+The Fort Pierce Police Department operates under the leadership of Chief Diane Hobley-Burney, who is responsible for its overall direction.
+The philosophy of the department is to use a community partnership approach to make the City of Fort Pierce a safer, better place to live and work.
+The department is committed to protecting the community and pledges to exhibit that commitment fairly, impartially, and professionally, within the laws of the State of Florida and the City of Fort Pierce.

 The police department is organized into two Divisions and three Bureaus.
-Currently there are 121 sworn officers and 36 non-sworn civilian personnel.
+There are 126 sworn officers and 36 non-sworn civilian personnel.

-We are committed to respect human dignity and to a strong ethical code as custodians of law and order.
+We are committed to respecting human dignity and to a strong ethical code as custodians of law and order.
 The members of this organization are commanded to exercise the highest degree of public service in their daily contact with our citizens.
-The officers will also endeavor: